YinlongQian/thermal_anomaly_insights/README.md

     - fact and dimension tables

 - a Google Cloud Compute instance, for running the customized Airflow docker image (below)

+In real-life production development, we can create a

 2. AIRFLOW_DOCKER - customized Apache Airflow docker image